almirbanjanovic/roadtocloud.github.io/blog/_posts/2024-03-01-github-and-azure-devops-oidc-authentication.md

 excerpt: "What if I told you, we could improve developer exprience **and** security with DevOps pipelines?
 Enter OpenID Connect (OIDC) to the rescue!"
 toc: true
 tags:
-  - cloud
+  - Cloud
-  - code
+  - DevOps
-  - devops
+  - Security
 ---

 # Introduction